perfidiousscript/greeter/README.md

   I decided to put a check in for the four template values that were in the pdf

+since they seem to be the basic elements of a meaningful greeting, and allowed

-greeting, and allowed for two optional template values for lastName and the
+for two optional template values for lastName and the Company city.

-Company city.

   I put in two routes for the greeting: '/new' and '/display' in an attempt to

 follow REST.

-This app could pretty easily be converted to a GUI-less API with the addition

-of a few lines to the controllers.

 ## Code verification